Ayushkothari96/pulse/README.md

 - [STMicroelectronics](https://www.st.com) for NanoEdge AI Studio and the STM32 ecosystem
 - [Zephyr Project](https://www.zephyrproject.org/) for an excellent embedded RTOS
 - [ARM](https://www.arm.com) for the Cortex-M4F architecture
-- The r/embedded community for invaluable feedback and real-world deployment insights

 ---